Skip to content

 12. Old English Sheepdog

-The Old English Sheepdog is a large, athletic breed with a coat ranging in color from blue merle to gray.
+The Old English Sheepdog is a large, athletic breed with a coat ranging from blue merle to gray.

 They are gentle giants who love people and make great family dogs.